PREETSONI-1999/rayTracing/README.md

 bash run.sh
 ```

-NOTE : Vector Maths and Matrix computations are not entirely written from scratch.
+NOTE : Vector Maths and Matrix computations (using double precision arithmetics mostly) are not entirely written from scratch.
 Indeed used librlary calls for the same

+The library is qbLinAlg:
+It is a # HEADER_ONLY Library